dieghernan/dieghernan.github.io/collections/_posts/2022-01-28-maps-flags.md

 ---
-title: "Beautiful Maps with R (IV): Fun with flags revisited"
+title: "Beautiful maps with R (IV): Fun with flags revisited"
 subtitle: "Any picture as a basemap"
 excerpt: On 27 Jan.
-2022 my package rasterpic was accepted on CRAN (Hooray!).
-This package allows to geotag images, using a spatial object (from sf or terra) as a geographic reference.
+2022 my package rasterpic was accepted on CRAN (hooray!).
+This package geotags images, using a spatial object (from sf or terra) as a geographic reference.
 tags:
   - r_bloggers
   - rstats